astronomer/docs/astro/cli/work-locally.md

 ---
-sidebar_label: 'Work locally'
+sidebar_label: 'Overview'
-title: 'Run your Astro project locally'
+title: 'Run Airflow locally'
 id: work-locally
 description: Work with your Astro project in a local environment by running Airflow and DAGs locally.
 ---

-Running Airflow locally with the Astro CLI can be an easy way to preview and debug DAG changes quickly before deploying your code to Astro.
-By locally running your DAGs, you can fix issues with your DAGs without consuming infrastructure resources or waiting on code deploy processes.
+Running Airflow locally with the Astro CLI lets you preview and debug DAG changes before deploying to production.
+In a local Airflow environment, you can fix issues with your DAGs without consuming infrastructure resources or waiting on code deploy processes.
+See the following documentation to get started:

 - [Run Airflow locally](cli/run-airflow-locally.md)
 - [Test your DAGs](cli/test-your-astro-project-locally.md)